IDIAMath/idiamath.github.io/docs/question-match-plot part 2.md

 ---
-title: STACK Question - Function to match given properties part 2
+title: STACK Question 3.
+Select maxima/minma on a plot
 usemathjax: true
 theme: minima
 ---

-# Read Some Properties From A Graph
+# STACK Question 3.
+Select maxima/minma on a plot

 ## Question Interpretation

-> Given a a surface defined by $$z=f(x,y)$$, where exact expression for $$f$$ is unknown to a user, ask the user to select a point on it where partial derivatives are positive/negative/zero (Part 1).
-Given the same, ask the user to select local maxima/minima (Part 2).
+> Given a a surface defined by $$z=f(x,y)$$, where exact expression for $$f$$
+> is unknown to a user, ask the user to select local maxima/minima on the
+> surface plot.

 ## Part 2